marcinskubis/TravelAgencyAppAndOthers/README.md

 # TravelAgencyAppAndOthers

-Travel agency application with DB using SQL Server
+Travel agency application is in folder named 'Projekt'

-Travel agency is in folder named 'Projekt'
+Project was developed using C# WPF and Database in SQL Server